 I am Mum to two wonderful children, 7 and 5 years old.
-When I developed PND, I was in denial about it for a very long time and simply battled on.
+When I developed Postnatal Trauma, I was in denial about it for a very long time and simply battled on.

 My first baby was born prematurely and needed medical care for a while after birth.
 Somehow I put all my energies into worrying so much about keeping her alive, that I ignored my own very serious postpartum symptoms.
 I had thyroid dysfunction which was undiagnosed for 7 months, as well as excruciatingly painful childbirth-related tearing which took 2 years and 3 operations to heal.
 It was only 18mths after my 2nd child was born (this time fortunately by c-section) that I admitted to myself that although I had physically recovered by then, the mental scars were still there.
 I felt exhausted, miserable, lonely and unable to cope.

 I found it helpful talking with other mums and realising how so many women suffer perinatal illness but so few people talk about it.
 Talking about it helps break the stigma and allows us all to begin to heal.
 Another couple of years on, having had medication and lots of therapy, things are way much better.
 I have found TRE (Trauma Release Exercise) very helpful for releasing a lot of the trauma which was trapped in my body.
-I am currently training to become a fully certified TRE practitioner, EFT practitioner and Somatic Trauma Therapist.
+I am now a fully certified TRE practitioner, EFT practitioner and Somatic Trauma Therapist.